Retrovirus

-The specialized DNA-inflitration enzymes in retroviruses make them valuable research tools in molecular biology, and they have been used successfully in gene delivery systems.
+The specialized DNA-infiltration enzymes in retroviruses make them valuable research tools in molecular biology, and they have been used successfully in gene delivery systems.

 Evidence from endogenous retroviruses (inherited provirus DNA in animal genomes) suggests that retroviruses have been infecting vertebrates for at least 450 million years.

 Structure

 Virions, viruses in the form of independent particles of retroviruses, consist of enveloped particles about 100 nm in diameter.
 The outer lipid envelope consists of glycoprotein.
 The virions also contain two identical single-stranded RNA molecules 7–10 kilobases in length.
 The two molecules are present as a dimer, formed by base pairing between complementary sequences.
 Interaction sites between the two RNA molecules have been identified as a "kissing stem-loop".
 Although virions of different retroviruses do not have the same morphology or biology, all the virion components are very similar.